NeelarghyaK/BLog/README.md

 <summary>Project Overview
 </summary>

-Built on the Flask framework, DayPost is a real-time messaging application crafted to streamline and enhance swift chat conversations.
+Built on the Flask framework, **DayPost** is a real-time messaging application crafted to streamline and enhance swift chat conversations.
 Its user-friendly interface empowers users to engage in instant messaging effortlessly.

-DayPost, powered by Flask, establishes a robust foundation for real-time chat applications.
+**DayPost**, powered by Flask, establishes a robust foundation for real-time chat applications.
 This foundation allows users to concentrate on meaningful conversations with friends, colleagues, or anyone they wish to connect with in real time.

-DayPost contains user-centric features, including a secure login/register system, user-following functionality, and a blog posting feature.
-DayPost is built for real-time communication and simplifies the process of chatting with others.
+**DayPost** contains user-centric features, including a secure login/register system, user-following functionality, and a blog posting feature. **DayPost** is built for real-time communication and simplifies the process of chatting with others.
 </details>